IHE/ITI.MHDS/input/pagecontent/volume-1.md

 #### 1:50.1.1.1 Document Registry

-The functions of the [MHDS Document Registry](#150111-document-registry) rely on grouped actors from the other IHE Profiles; see Section 1:50.3.
+The functions of the MHDS Document Registry rely on grouped actors from the other IHE Profiles; see Section [1:50.3.](#1503-mhds-required-actor-groupings), as defined in the [Document Registry FHIR CapabilityStatement of Requirements](CapabilityStatement-IHE.MHDS.DocumentRegistry.html) (note that [this CapabilityStatement](CapabilityStatement-IHE.MHDS.DocumentRegistry.html) is incomplete given that not all the grouped IHE Profile server actors are not yet defined in Implementation Guides).

 The Document Registry SHALL include a configuration management function to enable configuration of the grouped actors, including Metadata rules,